Initially published in 2021, this post has been edited for clarity.

 I’ve always loathed the term “guilty pleasure”.
 If I enjoy watching/listening to/reading something – and it doesn’t harm anyone else – why should I feel guilty for enjoying it?
 In the past year, with COVID-19 forcing us to stay at home, entertainment has become an even more critical component of our lives.
 Some of the media I’ve consumed lately is excellent; my husband and I recently started watching Fargo, and it’s one of the best shows I’ve ever seen.
 We also thoroughly enjoyed the exceptional Netflix limited series The Queen’s Gambit.
-But “excellent” isn’t necessarily a prerequisite for the enjoyment of a piece of media.
+But “excellent” isn’t necessarily a prerequisite for enjoying a piece of media.
 Here are some of my favorite not-so-guilty pleasures.

 - Xanadu